AFP AUDIO INTERVIEW

-Jacob G. Hornberger, the founder and president of The Future of Freedom Foundation, discusses the case of Lynne Stewart, who, as an attorney, like Edgar J. Steele, represented controversial, poor, and often unpopular defendants.
+Jacob G. Hornberger, the founder and president of The Future of Freedom Foundation, discusses the case of Lynne Stewart, who, as an attorney, represented controversial, poor, and often unpopular defendants.

 Mrs. Stewart, who is now dying of Stage 4 cancer behind bars, was convicted of conspiracy and providing material support to terrorists in 2005, sentenced to 28 months in prison, and re-sentenced to 10 years in prison because she mocked her original sentence, in this interesting interview (17:42).